ycrc/PIL/_episodes/05-loop.md

 the **variable** as a variable name and substitute its value in its place, rather than treat it as text or an external command.

-In this example, the list is two filenames: `basilisk.dat` and `unicorn.dat`.
+In this example, the list is two filenames: `basilisk.dat` and `unicorn.dat`, separated by a space.
 Each time the loop iterates, it will assign a file name to the variable `filename` and run the `head` command.
-The first time throught the loop,
-`$filename` is `basilisk.dat`.
-The interpreter runs the command `head` on `basilisk.dat`, and the prints the first three lines of `basilisk.dat`.
+The first time through the loop, `$filename` is `basilisk.dat`.
+The interpreter runs the command `head` on `basilisk.dat`, which prints the first three lines of `basilisk.dat`.
 For the second iteration, `$filename` becomes `unicorn.dat`.
 This time, the shell runs `head` on `unicorn.dat` and prints the first three lines of `unicorn.dat`.
 Since the list was only two items, the shell exits the `for` loop.

 When using variables it is also possible to put the names into curly braces to clearly delimit the variable
 name: `$filename` is equivalent to `${filename}`, but is different from `${file}name`.
-You may find this notation in other people's programs.
+The `{}` way is often a bit safer because it explicitly separates your variable name from the text around it.

 > ## Follow the Prompt
 >